 Terra is the author of The Seasons on Henry's Farm, which was nominated for a James Beard Award in 2010.
 She has been honored with a Green Award from Chicago Magazine, a Good Eating Award from the Chicago Tribune, and a rural achievement award from Lt.
 Governor Sheila Simon.

 Terra’s favorite food is a lightly fried duck egg on toast.

-Farmers' Market Manager and Outreach Coordinator
+Farmers' Market and Food Access Manager

 Sarah grew up in Pontiac, Illinois, and while she remembers a few key produce seasons throughout the year (picking strawberries just as school got out for the summer, sweet corn in July, really good apples in the fall) she mostly thought all fruits and vegetables were just available year-round.
 It wasn't until living in Hungary after college that she really learned the value of eating food in season.
 She would even exchange private lessons for cherries, melons, and peaches as big as a softball.

 As she spent the next 6 years teaching English in Hannover, Germany, then Paris, Sarah came to appreciate open air markets, often crossing the city to find her favorite vendors.
 After completing M.A.degrees in Communication and Linguistics at the University of Illinois, Sarah began teaching at Parkland College and took a seasonal position with the Urbana Market at the Square.
 Through this position she was able to learn more about local food, help administer Link matching programs to expand struggling families' food budgets, and hone her photography skills at the market.
 In 2012 she became assistant director of the Urbana market and joined The Land Connection in April 2015 for the launch of the new Champaign Farmers' Market.